peppapig450/FashionCrawler/README.md

 - [ ] Instead of scraping Stockx for market data use their api. (maybe use go for speed)
 - [ ] Implement logging
 - [ ] Options to filter the dataframe by a category
+- [ ] Headless mode doesn't work if it can't be fixed -> maybe try minimized mode?